actionhero/actionhero/tutorials/plugins.md

 ## Overview

-As of ActionHero version `v8.0.0`, you can create and include plugins for you ActionHero project.
+You can create and include plugins for you ActionHero project.
 Plugins are collections of `tasks`, `actions`, `servers`, and `initializers` that are collected as a module.
 You can install plugins via NPM or keep them in a local path.
+This enables a few features:

+* Sharing and re-using common code
+* Composing your application via namespaced plugins

 Plugins are loaded after all local ActionHero project files, but initializers follow the same priority scheme as all other initializers.